-- an intravenous infusion (drip) in your arm to replace fluids and give you your medications, such as pain relief - a catheter to collect your urine - a feeding tube - a tracheostomy in your neck to help with your breathing - a plaster cast if your flap was taken from your arm or a dressing if taken from the hip or thigh. - a warming blanket - drains collecting fluid from your operation site in the neck
+- an intravenous infusion (drip) in your arm to replace fluids and give you your medications such as pain relief

+- a catheter to collect your urine

+- a feeding tube

-Nurses will check you hourly to monitor your recovery.
+Nurses will check you every two to four hours to monitor your recovery.
 Your relatives may visit you according to the ward visiting times.
 Please check times with the ward.